-National Outcome 3 National Indicators and Targets Frequency / Type / Source Baseline National Target (if appropriate) We are better educated, more skilled and more successful, renowned for our research and innovation.
-Increase the % of Scottish domiciled graduates from Scottish higher education institutions in positive destinations.
-Improve knowledge transfer from research activity in Universities.
 Dundee City Outcome Dundee City Indicator Frequency / Type / Source Baseline (2006/07) Local Target To achieve learning which prepares people for life, employment and learning for its own sake.
-Education tariff scores for S4 pupils. (council plan and menu of local outcome measures) Annually/Education Department 144 increase Reduce the proportion of young people (16-19) not in education, training or employment.
-(Council Plan) Annually/Assistant Chief Executive 11.3% (2005) reduce Reduce the number of school leavers not entering education, training or employment.
-(Council Plan) Annual/Scottish schools on line 18% (2006) reduce Number of adults receiving support with literacy and numeracy (Council Plan) Annual/Leisure and Communities Department 1,600 maintain Required actions/commitment by the local partners for these outcomes implement the Partnership Matters Strategy to improve the opportunities for people with special educational needs deliver literacy tuition to adults who have less than 2 Standards Grades at Level 2 or above Scottish Government required action/commitment to support delivery of a local outcome ensure Scotland has high bandwidth broadband infrastructure to ensure a global position in the digital age
+Average Education tariff scores for S4 pupils. (council plan and menu of local outcome measures) Annually/Education Department 144 increase to 149 in 2009 Our people will be educated and skilled.
+Reduce the proportion of young people (16-19) not in education, training or employment.
+(Council Plan) Annually/School Leaver Survey DWP (18-19) benefit claimants 11.6% (2005) reduce 11.3% - 2008 11.0% - 2009 Reduce the number of school leavers not entering education, training or employment.
+(Council Plan) Annual/Scottish schools on line school leaver survey 18% (2006) reduce 14% by Oct 2008 12% by Oct 2009 Number of adults receiving support with literacy and numeracy (Council Plan) Annual/Leisure and Communities Department 1,600 maintain Required actions/commitment by the local partners for these outcomes implement the Partnership Matters Strategy to improve the opportunities for people with special educational needs deliver literacy tuition to adults who have less than 2 Standards Grades at Level 2 or above Scottish Government required action/commitment to support delivery of a local outcome